Tangancícuaro

-Tangancícuaro is a municipio (municipality) in the Mexican state of Michoacán, western Mexico.
+Tangancícuaro is a municipality in the Mexican state of Michoacán.

 The municipal seat is the City of Tangancícuaro de Arista.

 Geography

-Tangancícuaro is at an altitude of 1,700 meters above sea level, with an area of 387.95 km².
+Tangancícuaro is at an altitude of 1,700 meters above sea level, with an area of 387.95 km2.
 Its population was estimated at 33,815 in 1996 and has a slightly negative population growth attributed to emigration to the interior and outside of the country.